Registration and data protection

-- If you hold any personal information on guests or any other individuals, including employees, the Data Protection Act applies.
+- If you hold any personal information on customers or any other individuals, including employees, the Data Protection Act applies.

 - Unless you have an exemption, you are required to pay an Annual Data Protection Fee to the Information Commissioner’s Office (ICO).

-The holding and use of personal information of individuals is regulated by the Data Protection Act 2018 (DPA), which sits alongside the EU’s General Data Protection Regulation 2018 (GDPR) and tailors how the GDPR applies in the UK.
+The holding and use of personal information of individuals is regulated by the Data Protection Act 2018 (DPA), which sits alongside the General Data Protection Regulation 2018 (GDPR).
 As the provisions in the Act are extensive, you should read the paragraphs below to see if they apply to you.

-- Note: the paragraphs in this section focus on personal data held on guests, as this is perhaps the most relevant situation for smaller accommodation businesses.
+Note: the paragraphs in this section focus on personal data held on customers, as this is perhaps the most relevant situation for smaller tourism businesses.
 However, the Acts apply equally to personal data held on other individuals, including employees, although the specific provisions vary.
 For further information, contact the Information Commissioner's Office.